k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 ### Mini Dashboards

-The mini-dashboard provides a quick view of the Space's performance and operation.
-It contains 2 graphs that display data of the last 5 minutes.
-Wider and detailed information can be inspected in the Monitor app. - k2monitor (accessible via hamburger icon located in the top-right-corner of k2cloud Orchestrator).
+There are 2 clickable mini dashboards in the Space card - *mDB Reads & Writes* and *API Calls*.
+They are located on the right side of the Space card and provide a quick view of the Space's performance and operation.
+Each mini dashboard contains 2 graphs that display data of the last 5 minutes.
+Wider and detailed information can be reached for inspection by clicking on each mini dashboard, as well as through accessing the Monitor app.
+Both these actions lead to the same informative page that displays the data via Metrics and Logs tabs.

 * **Reads & Writes** - to the Fabric storage.
 This information is important for both performance (traffic/usage) and financial aspects.